andrew21-b/Duci/README.md

-# DUKU AI | Coding Task: Visual Change Detection MVP
+# Visual Change Detection MVP

-This is my submission for the Duku coding task.
-My solution consists of a PostgreSQL database and a FastAPI backend, using Alembic for database migrations, SQLAlchemy for models, and Pydantic for data validation.
+This is my solution, it consists of a PostgreSQL database and a FastAPI backend, using Alembic for database migrations, SQLAlchemy for models, and Pydantic for data validation.
 I am using Poetry as my package manager and for virtual environment management.

 For the frontend, I am using React with Vite and Tailwind CSS for styling.